CWWhitney/alluvial/README.md

 1. Policy Influence Pathway

 <img width="857" alt="alluvial" src="https://github.com/CWWhitney/alluvial/assets/19190662/897e8d6f-189e-4255-9e35-8a0c579deeb8">
-*Figure generated with the 'agroforestry_alluvial' function, outlining the multiple possible influences of agroforestry*
+**Figure** generated with the `agroforestry_alluvial` function, outlining the multiple possible influences of agroforestry

 For each intervention at each scale we will need to determine the influence on the outcomes of interest.
 Here we do that in the form of a simple .csv file.
 This is the current level of the UI.
 More could be done with that.

 <img width="553" alt="data" src="https://github.com/CWWhitney/alluvial/assets/19190662/258fca82-da98-4ac9-bb0f-0b83743055ac">
-*Example of the dataset required for the 'agroforestry_alluvial' function, outlining the multiple possible influences of agroforestry*
+**Example** of the data format required for the `agroforestry_alluvial` function, outlining the multiple possible influences of agroforestry

 The discourse on agroforestry, ecosystem services, and sustainability highlights the interplay of instrumental and relational values across various scales (van Noordwijk 2021).

 # Overview of possible influence of agroforestry

 <img width="1096" alt="overview" src="https://github.com/CWWhitney/alluvial/assets/19190662/61340b70-db2c-45a7-ad2c-f413d836bd29">
-*Figure outlining the multiple possible influences of agroforestry*
+**Figure** outlining the multiple possible influences of agroforestry

 *Sahel's Agroforestry Potential:*
 In the Sahel, where low biomass production leads to soil erosion, agroforestry parklands can address challenges by providing green fodder, fruits, and soil cover (Kuyah et al. 2020).